PLP-MERN-Stack-Development/deployment-and-devops-essentials-The-Williams/app/README.md

 Mongoose

-Deployment for server(Backend): https://deployment-and-devops-server.onrender.com
-Deployment for cleint(Frontend):
+---

+# 📸 Screenshots

+(login, register, posts screenshots)

+---

+## Author

+The-Williams(Awino Edger Williams)

-## License
+# 📝 License

-This project is for educational purposes as part of the MERN Stack Integration assignment.
+This project is for educational purposes as part of the **Deployment & DevOps Essentials** module.